Previous slide

 According to the Westwood Neighborhood Council, the Westwood Homeowners Association, and the Los Angeles Times Mapping L.A. project, Westwood is bounded by:

-Westwood Village is sharply south of the UCLA campus, bounded by LeConte, Gayley, Thornton (between Lindbrook and Wilshire: Glendon) and Wilshire Boulevard.
+Westwood Village is gruffly south of the UCLA campus, bounded by LeConte, Gayley, Thornton (between Lindbrook and Wilshire: Glendon) and Wilshire Boulevard.
 Westwood Village north of Wilshire is an on-street shopping, dining and entertainment district that was planned in the 1920s – the second such district ever to be built in the nation’s history.
-It was planned by Janss and businesses started to get into in 1929.
-It was the Westside’s busiest such district through the 1980s.[citation needed]
+It was planned by Janss and businesses started to edit in 1929.
+It was the Westside’s busiest such district through the 1980s.

-A portion of Holmby Hills, home to the Playboy Mansion, south of Sunset Blvd., east of both Beverly Glen Bl. and Comstock Av., and west of the L.A.
+A share of Holmby Hills, home to the Playboy Mansion, south of Sunset Blvd., east of both Beverly Glen Bl. and Comstock Av., and west of the L.A.
 Country Club, is within Westwood.
-The northern section of Holmby Hills is allocation of Bel Air.
+The northern section of Holmby Hills is portion of Bel Air.
 Together, Holmby Hills, Bel Air and Beverly Hills form the “Platinum Triangle” of Los Angeles.

 North Westwood Village (or North Village) consists mainly of multifamily residential units where many UCLA students live, west of Gayley, north of Weyburn, and east of Veteran aves.